Last Updated on April 25, 2026 by Bibhu Ranjan Mund, MPH

 - Practice oral hygiene viz. brushing twice, daily flossing and rinsing after eating.

-Why it helps: Good hygiene is a way to prevent bacteria and viral infections while protecting the whole family.
+Why it helps: Good hygiene is a way to prevent bacteria and viral infections and protect the whole family.

 8. Build Strong Immunity Naturally: